 Don’t know much about VR?
-Don’t be embarrassed, we have the answers to some of the most common virtual reality questions that will help you understand the virtual experience.
+Don’t be embarrassed; we have the answers to some of the most common virtual reality questions that will help you understand the virtual experience.

 What Is Virtual Reality?

 Virtual reality replicates or simulates an environment.
 This environment could be real or imaginary; it also could be created using photography, videography, computer animation, or a combination of the three.
-When someone enters virtual reality, they have a full 360-degree view of what is happening around them.
+When someone enters a virtual experience, the user has a full 360-degree view of what is happening around them.

 How Does Virtual Reality Work?

-The easiest answer is that virtual reality “tricks” your brain into thinking you’re someplace else.
+The most straightforward answer is that virtual reality “tricks” your brain into thinking you’re someplace else.
 A virtual reality headset shows you an image, and when you move, the device modifies the image to make it appear as if you’re actually inside a different environment.

 You Mentioned a Virtual Reality Headset.
 What’s That?

 A virtual reality headset is what you use to enter virtual reality.
-They are lightweight devices that you place over your eyes.
+These devices are lightweight devices that you place over your eyes.
 There are two main types: mobile and computer.
-A mobile virtual reality headset like, Google Cardboard or Samsung Gear VR, works with a smartphone.
-You just pull up your favorite VR app, lock your smartphone in the headset, and start enjoying.
+A mobile virtual reality headset like Google Cardboard or Samsung Gear VR works with a smartphone.
+You pull up your favorite VR app, lock your smartphone in the headset, and start enjoying.
 A computer virtual reality headset is significantly more powerful (and expensive) than a mobile headset.
-This type of VR headset hooks up to high-performance computer, which allows for better graphics, among other things.
+This type of VR headset hooks up to a high-performance computer, which allows for better graphics, among other things.

 What Do People Use Virtual Reality To Do?

 Anything and everything.
-Virtual reality can be used for education, research, entertainment, and more.
+Virtual reality is utilized for education, research, entertainment, and more.
 Businesses and institutions use virtual reality to increase brand awareness and drive conversions.
-In fact, about 75 percent of Forbes World’s Most Valuable Brands have created some type of virtual reality or augmented reality experience.
+About 75 percent of Forbes World’s Most Valuable Brands have created some virtual reality or augmented reality experience.

 Two industries that have been quick to adopt virtual reality are travel and education.
 Travel destinations like Visit Houston and Visit St. Petersburg Clearwater created VR experiences that enables anyone to see the destinations and get a glimpse of what it’s like to visit in person.
 Colleges and universities are doing the same.
 Numerous schools have created virtual reality experiences of their campuses to use in recruiting efforts.